reactphp/stream/README.md

 You SHOULD only use its public API and SHOULD NOT interfere with the underlying stream resource manually.

-Any `write()` calls to this class will not be performaned instantly, but will be performaned asynchronously, once the EventLoop reports the stream resource is ready to accept data.
+Any `write()` calls to this class will not be performed instantly, but will be performed asynchronously, once the EventLoop reports the stream resource is ready to accept data.
 For this, it uses an in-memory buffer string to collect all outstanding writes.
 This buffer has a soft-limit applied which defines how much data it is willing